 I happened to pick up a simple ramp pesto from the farmers market the week I made this venison backstrap recipe which was delicious dolloped on top of each slice of meat.

-Any pesto is a great accompaniment to this dish.
+Any pesto is a great complement to this dish.
 From zucchini pesto to the sun-dried tomato pesto used on the flank steak in that recipe, there are so many variations that will go well with venison.

 For a starch, roasted pesto potatoes or these striking mashed purple sweet potatoes are delicious choices.